 The other thing that happens in this book is that the magical stakes are raised significantly.
 Marron, of course, has been massively powerful ever since he became a host for the Daughter.
-But that mitigated power uncontrollability and Marron's oath to never again deliberately use it to take life (even Ifrit life).
-However, in Feast of the King's Shadow our heroes (and the entire Sharai army) are beset bv unstoppable, and largely unkillable, army of Ifrit.
+But that power is mitigated by its uncontrollability and Marron's oath to never again deliberately use it to take life (even Ifrit life).
+However, in Feast of the King's Shadow our heroes (and the entire Sharai army) are beset by an unstoppable, and largely unkillable, army of Ifrit.
 With Marron unwilling to kill, the only way that Brenchley can save his heroes is to give one of them significant magical power as well.
 This may unbalance the remaining books of the series.